 The level of detail shown on maps depends on the scale of the map.
 A small scale map shows less detail than a larger scale map.

-In New Zealand topographic maps are made by Land Information New Zealand (LINZ).
-These maps are at a scale of 1:50,000 which means one centimetre on the map represents 50,000 centimetres, or 500 metres on the ground.
-These maps are known as Topo50 maps.
+The most commonly used topographic map in New Zealand is the Topo50 map.
+These maps are at a scale of 1:50 000 which means one centimetre on the map equals 50 000 centimetres, or 500 metres on the ground.

 Topo50 maps show geographic features in detail.
 They are useful for a wide range of activities, such as;

-Topographic maps include a north point in the map margin information.
+Topographic maps include a north point.
 This shows the direction of Grid North and Magnetic North and is used to orient the map.

 The legend on a map shows the symbols used to represent features on the ground.
 These features include roads, tracks, rivers, lakes, vegetation, fences, buildings, power lines etc. Given the size of the map it is not possible to show all features on the ground.
 Symbols are grouped in themes on the legend.

 Topo50 maps show 20 metre contour lines.
-These lines join points of equal height and represent the relief or height of the land.
+These lines join points of equal height and show the shape or height of the land.
 Contour lines that are close together show steep land.
 Contour lines that are far apart show that the land has gentle slopes.

 Map coordinates can be shown as: